ZeitgeberH/patchview/docs/installation.rst

 Configuration
 ----------------

-Patchview use a Yaml file for its basic configuration.
+PatchView use a Yaml file for its basic configuration.

 * If you use the app version, it is located in the **patchview\\Data\\patchview.yaml** of the app folder.
 * If you install it via Pip or from source, it is located in **PATH-OF-YOUR-ENVIROMENT\\Lib\\site-packages\\Patchview-xx-py3.x.egg\\patchview\\Data\\patchview.yaml**.

 Open **patchview.yaml** with any text editor.

 * **RootDir** is the root node for PatchView to search files.
 Leave it empty (**''**) if you want to include all drives in computer.
 * **Protocols** are labels you used for series during recording.
-There are four default categories that Patchview uses to sort recorded series.
+There are four default categories that PatchView uses to sort recorded series.
 Add any labels in the corresponding category if it is not already in the list.

 After saving your changes, close the app and restart it.